+Before joining Park Strategies, Mr. King spent five years at the United States Department of Commerce, where he served as Senior Advisor for Asia in the U.S. & Foreign Commercial Service (USFCS).
+While at Commerce, he headed up all domestic USFCS outreach on U.S. exports to mainland China.
 Before joining Commerce, Mr. King was based in Singapore for both PricewaterhouseCoopers (PwC) and Citibank.
 From 1999-2001, his consulting engagements at PwC included, among others, creating an export finance blueprint for a Southeast Asian government and launching a credit card in Thailand.
 Mr. King also worked for the New York State Department of Economic Development, on whose behalf he led a February 1997 trade mission to Taiwan.

 Mr. King has an MBA from the University of Notre Dame and an undergraduate degree from the American University in Washington, D.C.
 He is fluent in Swedish.
 As part of his MBA, Mr. King did a summer internship for Citibank in Taipei.